-At this point it's fairly common knowledge that live, interactive musical experiences are great for a child's developing brain and body.
+Live musical experiences do wonders for a child's developing brain and body.
 Music itself is a complex language, and early participation helps to lay the foundations for pattern recognition across many disciplines they will later encounter- improvements in language processing, gross and fine motor skills, and musical aptitude have all been linked to early musical exposure.
-Some programs will go so far as to claim that certain movements/songs/sounds/syllables will stimulate specific areas of cognition.
-In our opinion, each child is too different and the science is a bit too fuzzy for us to feel comfortable limiting our material in this way (no offense to those who do) but we do choose songs and activities that have been personally tested and modified over the years for maximum engagement and with developmentally appropriate practices in mind.
+Our songs and activities have been personally tested and modified over many years for maximum engagement and with developmentally appropriate practices in mind.

 We try to keep all of these factors in mind when designing our curriculum.
 We piece together a mixture of material with a broad appeal that gives kids lots of opportunities to explore the music at their own developmentally appropriate pace, and we often modify our plans on the fly depending on the needs of whomever drops in that day.
 We swap out themes and props on a monthly basis to provide enough repetition for the kids to feel comfortable but enough variety to keep the adults entertained and introduce great new music and activities.
 Our song selection is a combination of tried and true kids standards (there's a reason why kids are drawn to the same certain songs, sometimes you have to trust the wisdom of the ages), fun pop songs that everyone will appreciate, and original material that we've created when we just can't find a good song about firetrucks or superheroes or sunscreen, etc.

 Above all, we want our classes to be a bright spot in your child's day.
 Music has enriched our lives beyond measure, and it is such a privilege to share it with a new generation of music lovers and creators.